Graphs in the 3--sphere with maximum symmetry: Edges in orbifolds provide with maximum symmetry

 Hence $m_g=OE_g>4(g-1)$.
-We have proved above that if $|G|>4(g-1)$, then $m_g$ is realized by an unknotted (knotted) one if and only if $OE_g$ is realized by an unknotted (knotted) one.
-Therefore we can copy [WWZZ, Theorem 2.2] as the remaining part of Theorem \ref{mg}. \end{proof}
+We have proved above that if $|G|>4(g-1)$, then $m_g$ is realized by an action on an unknotted (resp. knotted) graph if and only if $OE_g$ is realized by an action on an unknotted (resp. knotted) surface.
+Therefore we can copy [WWZZ, Theorem 1.1] as the remaining part of Theorem \ref{mg}. \end{proof}